aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 Once the creation is finished, the Outputs tab will contain important information about the workspace which will be utilized by the next templates.

-### Grafana Data Sources Deployment
+#### Grafana Data Sources Deployment
 The [provision-grafana-data-source.yaml](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/blob/main/cloudformation/provision-grafana-data-source.yaml) template installs the necessary data sources into the Grafana workspace you have created.
-We recommend running seperate CloudFormation stacks and provisioning these data sources.  _Note, currently our dashboards only utilize the CUR Legacy and CloudWatch datasource_.
+We recommend running seperate CloudFormation stacks and provisioning all three data sources (CUR Legacy, CUR 2.0 and FOCUS).  _Note, currently our dashboards only utilize the CUR Legacy, CUR 2.0 and CloudWatch datasource_.

 1. Create new stack in Cloudformation
 2. Select 'upload template file' and select the [provision-grafana-data-source.yaml](https://github.com/aws-samples/coast-grafana-cost-intelligence-dashboards/blob/main/cloudformation/provision-grafana-data-source.yaml) template.